Emerging equity market values are the best long term indicator of where to invest in the emerging sector.

 Here is the final 2007 one year performance of the portfolios we created and tracked with Jyske Bank and excerpts from the 2008 Portfolio Update #2 from our Multi Currency Educational Subscription.

-However the 2008 portfolios we are now tracking have not been immune from the decline of the last month.
+However the 2008 portfolios we are now tracking were not immune from the decline of the last month.
 Here is how they performed Nov. to Dec.
 2007:

-Until next message, may all your global investments be good.
+Until next message, may all you global investments be good.